 - How will we handle the termination meeting?
 When?
 Who?

-Be prepared for the Termination Meeting and Keep it Respectful!
+Prepare for the Termination Meeting and Keep it Respectful!

 It is advised to go over a script for the meeting in advance to prepare for all potential outcomes.
-Make sure all termination items are addressed such as final paycheck, protection of systems/data and equipment, list of items you will need from the employee, and if applicable, a written separation agreement.
-Separation agreements are usually only needed when severance pay is being given or as a technique in preventing a volatile individual from presenting a future lawsuit.
+Make sure all termination items are addressed, such as a final paycheck, protection of systems/data and equipment, a list of items you will need from the employee, and, if applicable, a written separation agreement.
+Separation agreements are usually only needed when severance pay is being given or as a technique for preventing a volatile individual from presenting a future lawsuit.

 Throughout the meeting, treat the employee with respect and dignity; it is ok to be empathic or understanding, but stay focused on the intent of the meeting and make sure they understand the decision is final.
 Conducting a termination for cause or performance, while stressful and sensitive, can be done professionally without escalating into a negative situation.